Zulily: History

+Wind down

+In early December, Zulily filed a notice of its intent to lay off 292 employees in Seattle following several lawsuits filed against the company and the departure of CEO Terry Boyle.
+Zulily laid off another 547 employees at warehouses in Nevada and Ohio.
+On December 9, the company announced a "going-out-of-business sale", which reporters interpreted as a sign that the company was preparing to close down entirely.

+Since December 18, 2023, Zulily's website, app, and customer service phone line have been inoperable.
+The company laid off additional employees on December 20.

+On December 22, 2023, Douglas Wilson Companies announced that it was the assignee of Zulily's assignment for the benefit of creditors (ABC).
+A special purpose entity, Zulily ABC, LLC, managed the wind down of Zulily's business and liquidated its assets for the benefit of its creditors.
+The ABC arrangement was an alternative to bankruptcy.

 Business model

 In 2015, it decreased the number of flash sales, in response to some customers who were overwhelmed by the amount of merchandise from which to select.
-Retaining customers is a challenge for it: "the flash-sale website is straining to hold on to customers and realizing it may have inundated shoppers with too many deals".
+Retaining customers was a challenge for it: "the flash-sale website is straining to hold on to customers and realizing it may have inundated shoppers with too many deals".
 Although revenue was up 29% in the first quarter of 2015 compared to the prior year, that was less of a huge increase than the 52% shown for the last quarter of 2014 compared to one year earlier, leading the company to lower its estimate of anticipated revenues in 2015.

-Although the web site for the company says they hold no inventory, in 2015 they began to hold some merchandise in warehouses to shorten the time for delivery.
-The lack of inventory has caused quality control issues including defective merchandise, damaged merchandise, incorrect or incomplete products being sent to customers.
-The company will issue refunds for shipping paid on the damaged, defective or incorrect merchandise if it was the only item bought, or it will replace the item for free (emailing photos of the issue is helpful).
-The company is including some established brands in addition to the emerging brands on which it had completely relied.
+Although the website for the company said they held no inventory, in 2015 they began to hold some merchandise in warehouses to shorten the time for delivery.
+The lack of inventory caused quality control issues including defective merchandise, damaged merchandise, incorrect or incomplete products being sent to customers.
+The company issued refunds for shipping paid on the damaged, defective or incorrect merchandise if it was the only item bought, or it replaced the item for free.
+The company included some established brands in addition to the emerging brands on which it had completely relied.